 Can I get enough folic acid by changing my diet?

-Yes, by consuming foods rich in folate you can get enough folic acid by changing your diet.
+Yes, by consuming foods rich in folate, you can get enough folic acid.
 Since the ideal dosage of folate is 400 micrograms per day, including foods like bagels, rice, spinach, and asparagus in your meals on a daily basis can help you meet your recommended daily folate intake.